-In the case the complete product automaton is given, we might adopt a different approach to the construction of a conditional plan, consisting in "pruning" once for all the automaton by removing all arcs which do not lead to an accepting state, and all AND states for which there is some outgoing arc not leading to an accepting state.
-This can be achieved by starting from the accepting states, and by propagating backwards the information on the states for which a solution exists.

-In this way we are guaranteed that, if there is a run $\sigma_1$ ; offer\Sh; $\sigma_2$ , where $\sigma_1$ and $\sigma_2$ are sequences of actions, there must also be a run $\sigma_1$ ; not\avail\Sh; $\sigma_3$ , for some sequence of actions $\sigma_3$ .
-Therefore the customer can execute the first part $\sigma_1$ of the run, being sure that it will be able to continue with run $\sigma_3$ if the shipping service replies with not\avail\Sh.
+In this example, and in many similar cases, the size of the Büchi automaton obtained from the specification of the protocol is small enough to be directly manageable.
+In this case we might adopt a different approach to the construction of a conditional plan, consisting of "pruning" once and for all the automaton by removing all arcs which do not lead to an accepting state, and all AND states for which there is some outgoing arc not leading to an accepting state.
+In this way we are guaranteed that, if there is a run σ_1 ; offer_Sh; σ_2 , where σ_1 and σ_2 are sequences of actions, there must also be a run σ_1 ; not_avail_Sh; σ_3 , for some sequence of actions σ_3 .
+Therefore the customer can execute the first part σ_1 of the run, being sure that it will be able to continue with run σ_3 if the shipping service replies with not_avail_Sh.
 In other words, the customer will be able to act by first extracting a linear plan, and begin executing it.
 If, at some step, one of the services executes an action different from the one contained in the plan, the customer can build a new plan originating from the current state, and restart executing it.

 In the construction of the conditional plan, we have taken into account only the nondeterministic actions of the two services.
-However there are some choices regarding the actions of the customer, such as $accept\Pu$ or $refuse\Pu$ , that cannot be made at planning time.
+However there are some choices regarding the actions of the customer, such as accept_Pu or refuse_Pu, that cannot be made at planning time.
 These nondeterministic choices can also be considered in a conditional plan.
-In our example we might have the following conditional plan begin\Pu; request\Pu;
+In our example we might have the following conditional plan π{PS} begin_Pu; request_Pu;

-'''

-(offer_Pu; begin_protocol_Sh; request_Sh;

-(offer_Sh;

-(accept_Pu; accept_Sh; end_Pu; end_Sh +

-refuse_Pu; refuse_Sh; end_Pu; end_Sh) +

-not_avail_Sh; refuse_Pu; end_Pu; end_Sh)) +
+((offer_Pu; begin_Sh; request_Sh; (offer_Sh; (accept_Pu; accept_Sh; end_Pu; end_Sh + refuse_Pu; refuse_Sh; end_Pu; end_Sh) + not_avail_Sh; refuse_Pu; end_Pu; end_Sh)) +

-(not_avail_Pu; end_Pu)

-'''